 In fact, it is probably incorrect to refer to this item as a burner.
 A Gas Delivery System might be more accurate because it is designed to deliver the gas, but the gas then percolates upwards through the fire glass/lava rock and it should not ignite until it more or less reaches the surface.

 The important point here is that the flame does not burn adjacent to the burner, but rather a couple of inches directly above it.

 As the gas percolates up through the fire pit media it also spreads out into a larger area, so when it finally ignites it has a larger footprint and therefore a better-looking fire.

-To to maximize this ‘spread’ effect we need to slightly slow the upward progress of the gas.
-If you were to install large sized Fire Pit Rocks directly into your fire pit, the large gaps or cavities between the rock that would occur allow the gas to escape quickly, we need to slow it down a little.
+To maximize this ‘spread’ effect we need to slightly slow the upward progress of the gas.
+If you were to install large-sized Fire Pit Rocks directly into your fire pit, the large gaps or cavities between the rock that would occur allow the gas to escape quickly, we need to slow it down a little.